Brown Butter Apple Blondies with Salted Butterscotch Glaze

 Have you ever tasted or made blondies?
 Blondies are the blond equivalent of brownies.
 They’re usually made with white chocolate and they have that same barely set, completely decadent texture brownies have.
 Brownies are a staple at my house, but I like to switch things up and go blond once in a while.

 I was recently daydreaming of the melt-in-your-mouth quality of blondies–yep, that’s what my daydreams are made of!—and I played an association game in my mind, an exercise I often do when I’m trying to create a new recipe.
 From fudgy cake I thought of brown butter… from there, I thought of baked, melting apples… then I thought of butterscotch… and then of *salted* butterscotch.
-It became an obsession: making Brown Butter Apple Blondies with Salted Butterscotch Glaze.
+It became an obsession: making brown butter apple blondies and topping them off with a salted butterscotch glaze.

 These are the very definition of decadence.
 It may have become my favorite apple season dessert!
 The flavor of apples is very present, the texture of the nutty cake is almost molten, and the salted butterscotch glaze is frankly just out of this world.
 You might want to spread it on your morning toast!
 This is a very sweet dessert that will also please those who claim they don’t like dessert too much because of the way it balances sweet and salty.
 Be advised: you eat a small piece of these Brown Butter Apple Blondies, and then you’ve got to go for seconds and thirds.
 And it’s okay because it’s a special dessert for special occasions.
 Bring it to a potluck or a birthday party and I promise you’ll be the star of the event!